RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 - The `delimiter` attribute: specifies a delimiter for tokenizing the Redis key.
 These tokens are used with the `fields` attribute (see below).
 - Alternatively, specify the `expression` attribute.
 In this case, the regular expression will be used to tokenize the the Redis key. for example, `expression: "(.+):(\\d+)"` will tokenize the key to anything before the colon and a number after the colon.
-- The `fields` attribute is a map of field name and its offset in the array of tokens generated by the `expression` or or the `delimiter` attributes.
+- The `fields` attribute is a map of field name and its offset in the array of tokens generated by the `expression` or the `delimiter` attributes.

-#### downstream database information
+#### Downstream database information

 The `source` section must specify the following attributes:

-- `connection` - a connection alias, referring to a connection section in the `config.yaml` file.
+- `connection` - A connection alias, referring to a connection section in the `config.yaml` file.
-- `db` - the name of the database endpoint to connect use.
-- `schema` - the name of the schema to use.
+- `schema` - The name of the schema to use.
 - `table` or `sql` attributes:
-  - `table` - the table to query.
+  - `table` - The table to query.
+  - `columns` - The columns to fetch
-  - `sql` - a SQL statement in case you would like to `JOIN` several tables or to perform a different complex query. see more below about using this option.
+  - `sql` - A SQL statement in case you would like to `JOIN` several tables or to perform a different complex query. see more below about using this option.

 The `source` section can optionally include the following attributes:

 - `retries` - Number of attempts to read from the database.
 The default is 1.
-- `timeout` - Number of seconds to wait before reading of data is timed-out (0 - no limit).
-The default is 3 seconds.

 ##### Using custom sql queries